snap-stanford/ogb-web/_docs/leaderboard/leader_graphprop.md

 ---------------------

 ### Leaderboard for [ogbg-ppa](../graphprop/#ogbg-ppa)
-##### The multi-class classification accuracy on the test set.
+##### The multi-class classification accuracy on the test and validation sets.
 The higher, the better.

 #### Package: >=1.1.1